 - In the 2006 iteration of New Warriors, a pair of detectives are trying to determine the identity of the new Night Thrasher, as he and his New Warriors are acting in deliberate violation of the Super Registration Act.
 Naturally, their first suspect is Donyell Taylor, the half-brother of the previous Night Thrasher, but his alibi is that he could not be engaging in vigilante actions because he lost both of his legs in an accident.
 Of course, it's later revealed that his supposed legless appearance is the result of an image inducer, and he is in fact the new Night Thrasher.

 - A young boy is on trial for rape.
 Naturally, his mother is adamant Mama Didn't Raise No Criminal, is constantly arguing with the prosecution and the judge.
-Finally, she angrily opens her son's pants, grabs his dick and says:
+Finally, she angrily opens her son's pants, grabs his dick, and says:

 Mother: Your honor, do you honestly believe something can be done with a tool this size?!

-- Oen subplot involves motorcycle drive-by shootings, targeting unsafe drivers.
-Cross and Sampson question former Navy SEAL Nick Condon who tells them that a quick look at his medical history will prove he cannot shoot a pistol from a motorcycle, and shows them his wrist braces and the scars beneath them.
+- Alex Cross novel Cross the Line: A subplot involves motorcycle drive-by shootings, targeting unsafe drivers.
+Cross and Sampson question former Navy SEAL Nick Condon who tells them that a quick look at his medical history will prove he cannot shoot a pistol from a motorcycle and shows them his wrist braces and the scars beneath them.
 His chaplain clarifies that Condon injured his wrists resulting in his discharge.
 He is an excellent rifle shot but couldn't hold a pistol.

-- In The Currents of Space by Isaac Asimov, a man has been mind wiped by someone claiming to be Fife - the most powerful nobleman on his planet.
+- In The Currents of Space by Isaac Asimov, a man has been mind-wiped by someone claiming to be Fife - the most powerful nobleman on his planet.
 The victim doesn't remember the person's face, only the man towering over him as he was sitting.
 Fife proceeds to reveal his Big Secret by doing something no one has seen him do in years - stand up.
 Turns out he might appear a giant when sitting, but his legs are so short that, when he is standing and the victim is sitting, their eyes are on the same level.